juyoung0/Dream-Visualization/README.md

 1=memo it, 2=tell somebody, 3=nothing

 Lucid
-1=can controll and do whenever, 2=frequently experience, 3=not usually but sometimes 4=never experienced
+1=can control and do whenever, 2=frequently experience, 3=not usually but sometimes 4=never experienced

 Dejavu
 1=frequently experience, 2=several experience, 3=never